Technolawhere/technolawhere.github.io/_posts/2025-1-17-Guidelines-for-Prevention-and-Regulation-of-Dark-Patterns-2023.md

 There are 13 kinds of dark patterns that are specified under annexure 1 to the guidelines:

+> Important note:
+>
+> The dark pattern practices and illustrations specified below provide only guidance and shall not be construed as an interpretation of law or as a binding opinion or decision as different facts or conditions may entail different interpretations.

 1. **False Urgency:** means falsely stating or implying the sense of urgency or scarcity so as to mislead a user into making an immediate purchase or taking an immediate action, which may lead to a purchase.
 This would include:

    a.
 Showing false popularity of a product or service to manipulate user decision